Can You hear the Shape of a Market? Geometric Arbitrage and Spectral Theory: Geometric Arbitrage Theory Background

-For the reminder of this paper unless otherwise stated we will deal only with $\mathcal{D}$ differentiable market models, $\mathcal{D}$ differentiable strategies, and, when necessary, with $\mathcal{D}$ differentiable state price deflators.
-All It\^{o} processes are $\mathcal{D}$ differentiable, so that the class of considered admissible strategies is very large.
+For the remainder of this paper, unless otherwise stated, we will only deal with weak $\mathcal{D}$ differentiable market models, weak $\mathcal{D}$ differentiable strategies, and, when necessary, with~weak $\mathcal{D}$ differentiable state price deflators.
+All It\^{o} processes are weak $\mathcal{D}$ differentiable, so that the class of considered admissible strategies is very~large.

-\subsubsection{Arbitrage as Curvature}
+\subsubsection{Arbitrage as~Curvature}